 Here’s one of our excellent vendors, Glen Embry, of Metcalf HVAC, explaining what he thinks of the current market:

+Ever meet a stuffy architect?
+Think they’re easy to work with?
 Think the home design process would be fun with one of those “big-name” architects?

 Life is too short.